jckuri/Control_and_Trajectory_Tracking/README.md

 My approach of the vectorial fields with the average waypoint is better than my other approach of the vectorial fields with the closest waypoint.
 However, I have a new approach to test, if I had time, which is based on other vectorial fields with the smooth trajectories formed by the closest waypoints.
 I also didn't test having a memory of the waypoints.
 So that, if the car is way behind the waypoints, the car can recover without losing the track.

-# Mathematical explanation of my vectorial fields
+# Mathematical explanation of the vectorial fields

 In dynamical systems and differential equations, PID controllers are easier to calibrate when goal states are based on vectorial fields.
 So, I programmed 2 vectorial fields to program the 2 PID controllers for the steering and the throttle of self-driving cars.